 During this intensive and inspiring experience, students get a solid introduction to the EML curriculum and meet the program team and faculty.
 The opening residency inspires students to begin thinking more deeply and systematically about their perspectives on leadership and the arenas in which they plan to demonstrate leadership.
 In addition, the residency helps to build a sense of camaraderie and teamwork among members of the cohort.

-A signature Georgetown McDonough experience, the Global Residency gives students the opportunity to implement concepts learned in the classroom in an international setting.
-Before visiting the residency location, EML students attend a series of on-campus lectures and discussions to gain a better understanding of the history, culture, and leadership challenges that exist in the host country.
-In addition, students work on a leadership-focused consulting project for a client in the residency location.
+The global residency, a signature Georgetown McDonough experience, provides students the opportunity to implement concepts learned in the classroom to a leadership-focused consulting project for a client based in the residency location.
+Students, in small teams, work with the client over several weeks and have the opportunity to present their recommendations during the week-long global residency.
+Additionally, prior to the global residency, EML students will have attended a series of on-campus lectures and discussions to gain a better understanding of the history, culture, and leadership challenges that exist in the host country.

 RESIDENCY SPOTLIGHT: RECYCLING IN SOUTH AFRICA

 As part of their summer 2013 global residency, three EML students transformed a resource center in a poverty-stricken township of South Africa into a new recycling facility in the center of the community.